The Case of the Golden Idol: Plot

 The Case of the Golden Idol tells the story of the titular Golden Idol, a relic with supernatural powers, as it travels over time through the hands of the Cloudsley family to the criminal underworld, esoteric secret societies, and the political and aristocratic class.
 The game is organized into four chapters, spanning a period of fifty years.

 In 1742, Albert Cloudsley acquires the Golden Idol on an expedition after pushing his partner, Dr. Oberon Geller, off a cliff.
-In 1786, his descendant, Sebastian Cloudsley, dies accidentally.
-His will passes the Idol to a stranger to the family, Willard Wright.
-It is later revealed that Sebastian and Willard are members of The Brotherhood, a secret society.
+In 1786, his descendant, Sebastian Cloudsley, dies in an accident.
+Sebastian is a member of the Brotherhood, a secret society of the wealthy and political elite.
+His will passes the Idol to Willard Wright, a fellow member of the Brotherhood.

-The Cloudsley family conspires to return the Idol to their possession, and Willard is murdered, returning the Idol to the elderly Edmund Cloudsley.
-The Brotherhood unsuccessfully attempts to poison Edmund, and he goes into hiding to experiment with the Idol's powers.
-He discovers that the Idol can transfer properties such as matter, temperature, and even age, between two objects.
-Ultimately, a band of thieves – led by Brotherhood cultist Walter Keene – storm Edmund's cabin, but they are subdued by a trap.
+Edmund Cloudsley, the eldest son of the Cloudsley family, witnesses Willard use the Idol to spontaneously combust a servant and orders his loyal servant David Gorran to acquire it.
+David successfully retrieves the Idol but murders Willard.
+Walter Keene, a Brotherhood Steward, investigates the incident.
+Upon discovering Edmund's treachery, Walter unsuccessfully attempts to get Edmund poisoned.
+Edmund hides in his estate's cabin to experiment with the Idol's powers and discovers that the Idol can absorb and expel properties such as matter, temperature, and even age.
+Upon discovering Edmund's location, Walter recruits a band of thieves and storms the cabin but is caught by a rigged explosive vase.

-Some time later, Walter returns to the Brotherhood to endorse a new inductee, Lazarus Herst, into the cult.
-Lazarus hides the Idol inside a staff to perform the "miracle" of walking on air, and is crowned as their leader.
-Meanwhile, the other Brotherhood members successfully take out their opponents in Parliament by murdering one and framing the other at a countryside salon.
+After the incident, both Walter and David report that Edmund died in a chemical reaction triggered by the explosion.
+Walter, alongside a disguised David, goes back to the Brotherhood and endorses Lazarus Herst, a mysterious young man who helped Keene escape the authorities, to join the cult.
+Lazarus has possession of the Idol and uses its powers to rise up its ranks, eventually becoming the leader of the Brotherhood.

-Years later, the Brotherhood, restyled as the "Order Party", has openly seized control of the country.
-All citizens are ranked by virtuous behavior.
+Years later, the Brotherhood, restyled as the "Order Party", becomes the dominant political movement.
+All party members are ranked by virtuous behavior.
 Using the Idol, Lazarus takes youth away from those of low rank, and bestows it upon to those of high rank.
 They plan to overthrow the King, who does not recognize their authority.
-Before they can do so, Lazarus is lured back to the Cloudsley manor by his old love, but is blasted by a cannon.
-Infighting erupts between the remaining Brotherhood members, and the Idol is ultimately broken.
+Before they can do so, Lazarus is lured back to the Cloudsley manor after discovering the location of his past romantic interest, but is blasted and killed by a cannon.
+The Idol is broken from the blast.

-In the epilogue, it is revealed that, after capturing Walter in the cabin, Edmund demonstrated the Idol's powers and convinced Walter to his side.
-Edmund faked his own death, sapped the youth from a beggar outside, and made himself young again, taking the name Lazarus Herst.
-He planned to use the idol to gain power and build an ideal society, uniting the threads of the game's story.
+In the epilogue, Lazarus is revealed to be Edmund after using the Idol's powers to de-age himself.
+Edmund convinces Walter and David to join his movement and fake his death.
+He planned to use the Idol to gain power and build an ideal society.
+Years later, the Order Party is disbanded and the defunct Idol is discarded as scrap metal.